permguard/permguard/examples/release-pipeline/README.md

 | addresses nothing, `required: true` | refused — `partition_input_required` |
 | addresses `pipeline-rego`, which declares no input | refused — `partition_input_unsupported` |
 | names a partition the profile does not hold | refused — `partition_unknown` |

+`required` defaults to `true`; `admin-rego` writes `required: false` on purpose, so that its guardrails can be asked without a list.
+That is a fail-open choice, and `permguard validate` says so: it warns that `admin-rego`'s rules read `input.partition` while the input is optional.
+The warning is the point of the example, not a defect in it — the case in `tests/` that asks without the document is what makes the choice deliberate.
+The answer to such a request names the partition in `context.absent_inputs`, and so does its record.
 | states a type the ledger does not declare | refused — `partition_input_type_mismatch` |
 | states a type nobody registered | refused — `partition_input_type_unknown` |
 | sends an object where the type carries an array | refused — `partition_input_malformed` |